 There are several options to get you to the slopes by train:

-The direct train takes you from London to the Tarentaise regions of the French Alps, with no changes.
+The daytime direct Eurostar Ski Train takes you from London and Ashford to the Tarentaise regions of the French Alps, with no changes.
+It’s no wonder that this train is popular, and sells out quickly for February half term.

 Destinations include: Brides les Bains, Courchevel, La Plagne, La Rosiere, La Tania, Les Arcs, Les Menuires, Méribel, Morillon, Morzine, Peisey-Vallandry, Sainte Foy, St Martin de Belleville, Tignes, Val d'Isère, Val Thorens and Valmorel.